jasonlutterloh/metrics-peloton/README.md

 ### Production Deploy

-If looking to deploy, make sure to use `npm run build` and then deploy the `/public` folder.
+If looking to deploy, make sure to use `npm run build` and then deploy the `/public` folder (This will compile the code and create the service worker for the PWA).
 You can test the production build using `npm run start`.

 ## Technical Details